bismuthfoundation/Hack-with-BIS/11-Offchain-secure-storage/readme.md

 ## Architecture

 - A client dApp
-  Runs a webserver, connects to an online wallet server or local node
+  Runs a webserver, connects to an online wallet server or local node, shows contentt via an embedded browser or simple html viewer.

 - A custom dApp protocol
   So (most recent/last required) content can be cached and synced across clients, available even if the author app is not online